 A few days later the weather changed.

 Strong winds, big waves, rain.
-We didn’t go swimming, we went walking instead.
+We didn’t go swimming.
 At nights it was impossible to sit on our balcony let alone on the beach.
 When it was no longer possible to sit on the balcony, the room suddenly seemed impossibly small; well, not surprising, it was impossibly small.